ProCern/ucbreq/README.rst

 Another undefined action is to embed newlines in any strings.

 The only truly ambiguous case is dumps when given an empty dict.
-In this case, dumps will return an empty str object, which is unicode on Python 3 and bytes on Python 2.
+In this case, dumps will return an empty str object.

 For structures parsed into lists, the logic is as such: